blackcoffeexbt/hardware-nostr-connect-device/README.md

 # THIS IS AN ALPHA PROJECT

-The code quality is mediocre at best due to weeks of layers of "figuring it out" and needs a massive refactor.
-Pls help if you have time and can.
-Better tests, refactoring, would be nice.
+Pls contribute if you have time and are able.
+Better tests, restuvturing and refactoring, would be nice.

 The project currently supports only the Lilygo T-Display S3 board and is in alpha state.